6artisans/guides/workshop/project-development-workshop.md

 * Product Strategy - long term plan
 * Product Roadmap - short term plan
 * Product metrics - KPI
+   * How we will know that we have succeeded?

 #### Budget